charmed-kubernetes/kubernetes-docs/pages/k8s/cni-overview.md

  -   [Kube-OVN][kube-ovn]
  -   [Tigera Secure EE][tigera]

 By default, **Charmed Kubernetes** will deploy the cluster using Calico.
-To chose a different CNI provider, see the individual links above.
+To choose a different CNI provider, see the individual links above.

 The following CNI addons are also available: